kaiw3/Multivariate_Data_Tutorial_Core/docs/index.md

 ```

 Steps:
-1. Perform nmds and fit the environmental and species data.
+1. Perform an nmds and fit the environmental and species data.
 2. Save the results from the nmds and then group the data by the variables you are interested in.
 3. If you want to look at environmental factors, species or both on the nmds plot, then save these.
-If you dont want to add either of these to your plot then move onto the next step.
+If you don't want to add either of these to your plot, then move onto the next step.
 4. Create your nmds plot and make it look nice.
-5. Test whether theres a statistically significant difference between barents sea fish communities and your environmental variables.
+5. Test whether there's a statistically significant difference between Barents Sea fish communities and your environmental variables.
 6. Enjoy being able to perform multivariate analyses!

 <a name="summary"></a>

 ## Summary

-Congradulations!
+Congratulations!
 You are now able to perform two different multivariate statistical tests.
 But there are so many more to learn!
 A further test you could perform on this data is an indicator species analysis, to see which species are found statistically more abundantly in one group versus the other.
 Or, if you didn't want to group the environmental variables, instead keeping them as continuous scales, you could try a mantel test.
 You could also look into PCA, MANOVA, rarefaction and a range of other tests, so keep an eye out for future tutorials on these subjects. <br/>

 But for now, relax and enjoy the feeling of having explored the factors affecting fish communities in the Barents Sea.